Tunku Ismail Idris: Personal life

-On 24 October 2014, Tunku Ismail married a 21-years-old commoner Che' Puan Besar Khaleeda at Istana Bukit Serene in a private ceremony.
+On 24 October 2014, Tunku Ismail married Che' Puan Mahkota Khaleeda at Istana Bukit Serene in a private ceremony.
 The solemnisation ceremony was performed by Johor mufti Dato' Mohd Tahrir Samsudin.
-The royal wedding took place at the Istana Besar.
+The royal wedding reception took place at the Istana Besar on 8 November 2014.

-Khaleeda, daughter of Bustamam Daud and Aziyah Abdul Aziz, is the youngest of five siblings and was born in Kuala Lumpur.
+The couple's first child is a daughter, Tunku Khalsom Aminah Sofiah, born on 25 June 2016.
+Their second child, a son, Tunku Iskandar Abdul Jalil Abu Bakar Ibrahim, was born 14 October 2017.
+A third child and second son, Tunku Abu Bakar Ibrahim, was born on 17 July 2019.
+A fourth child and second daughter, Tunku Zahrah Zarith Aziyah, was born on 21 April 2021.

-The couple's first child, a daughter named Her Highness Tunku Khalsom Aminah Sofiah, was born on 25 June 2016.
-Their second child, a son named His Royal Highness Tunku Iskandar Abdul Jalil Abu Bakar Ibrahim, was born 14 October 2017.
-A third child and second son, His Highness Tunku Abu Bakar Ibrahim, was born on 17 July 2019.
-A fourth child and second daughter, Her Highness Tunku Zahrah Zarith Aziyah, was born on 21 April 2021.
+He is also a half third cousin of Sultan Nazrin Shah, the current Sultan of Perak since both share a common male ancestor Idris Shah I of Perak.
+He is also a grandnephew as well as nephew by marriage of Al-Sultan Abdullah, the current Sultan of Pahang and an 11th cousin of Tengku Muhammad Ismail, the Crown Prince of Terengganu since they both share a common male ancestor Tun Habib Abdul Majid Al-Aydrus.